openhive-network/HAfAH/hivemind/tavern/condenser_api_patterns/get_reblogged_by/_readme.txt

 method: "condenser_api.get_reblogged_by"
 params:
 {
-  "author":"{author}" + "permlink":"{permlink}",
+  "author":"{author}" + "permlink":"{permlink}"

-     mandatory, have to point on valid post; paging mechanism
+    mandatory, have to point to valid post
 }